-See your chassis manual for further operating instructions and cautions.
+See the chassis manual in your InfoCase for further operating instructions and cautions.

 HAZARD WARNING FLASHERS

 The hazard warning flashers provide additional safety when the vehicle must be stopped on the side of the roadway and presents a possible hazard to other motorists.
 When the flashers are on, it serves as a warning to other drivers.